 Quite simply, anything less than 99% uptime should be avoided, and 99.9% should be your target.

 You might think that even 98% sounds quite good, but think of it like this: 98% uptime means your site could be down for 3-7 days of the year!

 You can track a web host’s uptime with a free tool like uptimerobot.com.
 Uptime Robot checks your website every five minutes for signs of life, and it alerts you if anything is wrong.
 We use Uptime Robots to monitor our site, and power our uptime figures.

 Tech support is one of the main things that separates good web hosts from bad web hosts.
-A good company will have an expert team that answer queries quickly and effectively.
+A good company will have an expert team that answers queries quickly and effectively.
 Bad hosts often neglect their customer service.

-If something goes wrong on your website, you want to know there’s a friendly voice on the other end of a phone who can fix it for you.
+If something goes wrong on your website, you want to know there’s a friendly voice on the other end of the phone who can fix it for you.
 If you prefer online chat or email, look for a web host with that contact preference.

 There are a few ways to test a web host’s tech support without actually buying it.
 Try submitting a ticket for the following reasons:

 A good web host should reply quickly and efficiently to these queries.